 As more metaverse platforms open their doors, brands look for opportunities to include them in their metaverse strategies.
 A Volkswagen-owned sports car brand, CUPRA, is building its own virtual world in collaboration with VISYON – METAHYPE.
 It will be a virtual island hosting experiences from different brands, including Barcelona's biggest music festival, Primavera Sound.
 Users will be able to explore the island using Ready Player Me avatars wearing custom outfits created by CUPRA and other brands.

 Augmented reality (also known as AR) experiences are often omitted when discussing the metaverse.
 That being said, they will become more important and common as companies start to introduce their AR glasses and headsets.

 Warner Bros. partnered with Yahoo for the premier of the Dune movie to create an AR experience powered by 8th Wall's WebAR technology (now part of Niantic) and built by Aircards.
 The experience allows fans of the movie to create a 3D avatar wearing outfits from the movie.
 They can also bring their avatar to life in augmented reality.

 Vodafone, the UK's biggest telco, integrated AR into their British & Irish Lions rugby team app.
 It lets team fans create their own Digital Lion based on a selfie and pose in augmented reality with the team's players.

 We are still in the early days of the metaverse, and it's impossible to guess what we can expect from brands in the space next.
 The whole Web3 industry is moving and evolving fast, so it's a good idea to keep an eye out for the latest trends.

 There are already many tools and technologies that let you and your brand embrace the metaverse today.
-If you're looking to get started with Ready Player Me and our 3D avatar platform, apply to become a partner or reach out here.
+If you're looking to get started with Ready Player Me and our 3D avatar platform, apply to become a partner.